KassoumHabibou/portfolio/content/_index.md

           description: |2-
               Responsibilities include:

-              * Collecting and analyzing the evolution of the French car market over the last 20 years.
+              * collecting and analyzing the evolution of the French car market over the last 20 years.
-              * Employed time series analysis techniques to forecast the trajectory of the French car market for the upcoming three years.
+              * employed time series analysis techniques to forecast the trajectory of the French car market for the upcoming three years.
-              * Formulated actionable policy recommendations based on data-driven insights to guide future strategies and decisions.
+              * formulated actionable policy recommendations based on data-driven insights to guide future strategies and decisions.
         - title: Research Scientist (internship)
           company: Senegalese Observatory of Poverty and Living Conditions (OPCV)
           company_url: 'https://www.ansd.sn/'